Alida Avery: Vassar College

 In 1865, she was hired by Vassar College as its resident physician and as the Professor of Physiology and Hygiene.
 From 1866 until 1874, she was secretary of the faculty.
 She also organized the school's Floral Society.

 Her infirmary was established in a suite of rooms in the Main Building, where she was responsible for the health of her patients and the entire college.
 Avery believed in hydro-therapy and ensured sanitary conditions for food, water, and milk.
-She was responsible for decisions regarding control of quarantine, whether staff should be retained or dismissed due to health reasons, whether to hold chapel in bad weather, and when to turn on the heat in buildings.
+She was responsible for decisions regarding control of quarantine, whether staff should be retained or dismissed for health reasons, whether to hold chapel in bad weather, and when to turn on the heat in buildings.

 All new students were required to take her course in hygiene.
 She emphasized the importance of a healthy, balanced diet to become successful intellectually.
 Many young women with impaired digestion or uncertain health became healthy as a result.
 Physiology was a required subject in the junior and senior years for the first two decades of Vassar's history.
 Avery and astronomer Maria Mitchell, the only other woman on the faculty at that time, learned that their salaries were less than that of many younger male professors.
 They insisted on a salary increase, and got it.

 She was seen as a guiding force in Vassar's early years.
 Frances A. Wood, the head librarian, said: "She came in 1865 as the resident physician, was a strong member of the Faculty, high in the confidence and trust of [President] Raymond and [Lady Principal] Miss Lyman and sharing with them the responsibility of that important formative period.
 So close were the friendly and confidential relations among these three 'powers that be'—hardly ever one appearing without the other—that some irreverent students dubbed them 'The Trinity.'"